 The rules are listed below:

-- The car imported in Kenya must be the Right-hand drive.
+- The imported vehicle must be Right-hand drive.
 Left-hand drive vehicles are not allowed for registration unless they are for a particular purpose.

 - The used vehicles must pass a safety and mechanical inspection.

 II.
 Duty Payments For Importing Used Car From Japan To Kenya

 - 4 Most Ridiculous Car Myths That Surprise Most Drivers

 - The Nine Best Cars Never See On The Road Anymore

 When importing cars to Kenya, you will have to pay a lot of taxes.
 They are expensive, but there is no better options.
 So to make your buying process smooth, knowing and understanding the taxes below is very helpful.